Lostwithiel in Cornwall | Lostwithiel Museum Cornwall

 This is a pretty village set on a tidal creek of the River Fowey, fed by its own small tributary.
 The bridge was rebuilt by order of Queen Elizabeth I in 1573.
 There are stepping stones lower down stream which can be used at low tide.
 The riverside walks through Lerryn's woods are said to have been the inspiration for Kenneth Graham's classic 'The Wind in the Willows'

-Now National Trust property, Lanhydrock was the home of the Robartes family for over 300 years.
+Now a National Trust property, Lanhydrock was the home of the Robartes family for over 300 years.
 It was largely rebuilt after a disastrous fire in 1881, but the long gallery, famous for its carved plaster ceiling, and the valuable library it contains, escaped and can still be seen in all its glory.
 The house perfectly reflects the life of the Victorian and Edwardian gentry.
 The gardens at Lanhydrock are cared for and developed continually, and are a source of delight to thousands of visitors.
 Although the house is closed from 31 October to 31 March, the park and gardens stay open throughout the year.

 Boconnoc.